Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Call 911 and go to the emergency department, even if the shot improved symptoms.
 Do not drive yourself.
 Bring the used epinephrine shot with you.

 The main treatment for a peanut allergy is not to have any peanut products.
 Your healthcare provider or dietitian can help you create a meal plan that does not include peanut products.
-Medicines may be given to treat swelling, itching, or breathing problems if you accidentally eat peanuts.
-Medicine may also be given to reduce swelling.
-Medicine called epinephrine may be prescribed in case of a severe allergic reaction.
+You may need any of the following:

 Manage a peanut allergy:

 - Read all food labels.
 Read the label each time you buy the food to make sure the ingredients have not changed.
 Look for peanuts in the list of ingredients.
 Also check the label for warnings that peanuts were processed in the same place where the food was made.